 Colored Musicians Club / African American Heritage Corridor

-A nearly century-old jazz club that once hosted legends like Ella Fitzgerald, Miles Davis and John Coltrane is undergoing an expansion in 2023.
-The historic Colored Musicians Club, one of the last venues of its kind left in the United States, will embark on a $2 million expansion that will enhance accessibility, add classroom and event space and ensure this cultural landmark will endure in Buffalo for generations to come.
-The Club and its affiliated museum are the cornerstone of an emerging African American heritage corridor that also includes the Michigan Street Baptist Church, the Rev. Jesse Nash House and WUFO, a Black and woman-owned radio station.
+A nearly century-old jazz club that once hosted legends like Ella Fitzgerald, Miles Davis and John Coltrane is undergoing an expansion that is scheduled for completion in fall 2024.
+The historic Colored Musicians Club, one of the last venues of its kind left in the United States, has embarked on a $2 million expansion that will enhance accessibility, add classroom and event space and ensure this cultural landmark will endure in Buffalo for generations to come.
+The Club and its affiliated museum are the cornerstone of an emerging African American heritage corridor that also includes the Michigan Street Baptist Church, the Rev. Jesse Nash House, and WUFO, a Black and woman-owned radio station.

 Find more: 100 Years of Tradition at Buffalo’s Colored Musicians Club